BCEdAccess is excited to announce our FIFTH conference, Connecting to Strengthen Advocacy In Education!

 We are working hard behind the scenes to bring together another stellar event.
 Whether this will be your first time attending or you’ve come to every one so far, we hope you walk away inspired, energized, connected, and ready to take your influence to the next level.

-If you’re looking to get tickets, for help to prepare you for the event or to help you decide if this conference is for you, and to answer a number of questions, this is the blog post to read.
+If you’re looking for help to prepare you for the event or to help you decide if this conference is for you, and to answer a number of questions, this is the blog post to read.
 Information will be updated here as it becomes available.

 PRINT AND POST OUR EVENT POSTER IN YOUR NEIGHBOURHOOD!: